 - All results – the last menu targets can filter results based on various criteria.
-For instance, users can choose to show only sources that have images included, the reading level desired or only articles from sites already visited.
-Each of these sub-menus can narrow down the search so it’s worth giving them a shot.
+For instance, users can choose to show only sources that have images included, the reading level desired, or only articles from sites already visited.
+Each of these sub-menus can narrow down the search, so it’s worth giving them a shot.

 Another trick that is worth using is the Cached menu.
-This works extremely well for when a website is down or has been intentionally deleted, because it shows a copy of the website saved in Google’s cache.
+This works extremely well when a website is down or has been intentionally deleted because it shows a copy of the website saved in Google’s cache.
 With Google supplying the snapshot directly, this can also be used when the user has a slow internet connection and cannot load the desired source.
-Unfortunately, cached pages are downloaded by Google at random moments so the original information may have changed in time.
+Unfortunately, cached pages are downloaded by Google at random moments, so the original information may have changed in time.
 To activate a cache version of any certain page, just press the down arrow near the website name, like in the picture above.

-Right next to the Size option there is a Color section, that allows users to filter results after certain coloring schemes.
+Right next to the Size option, there is a Color section that allows users to filter results after certain coloring schemes.
 For instance, you can easily choose to obtain black and white images or go for full transparency.

-By far the best trick Google Image is capable of pulling is to actually search relevant images, by any given source.
-For instance, you can manually drag and drop a picture into the search bar and the engine will find related results.
+By far, the best trick Google Image is capable of pulling is actually to search relevant images by any given source.
+For instance, you can manually drag and drop a picture into the search bar, and the engine will find related results.

 - Upload date – can find the most recent videos, especially useful if you are looking for sports highlights.